All-American Co-op Summer Internship Info | A Valuable Learning Experience

-At All American Co-op, we understand the important role an internship plays.
+At All-American Co-op, we understand the important role an internship plays.
 That’s why we promise to challenge you with hands-on experience from which you’ll gain useful career skills.
 Depending on your internship of choice, you will be:

-- Out in fields scouting.
+- Out in fields scouting

-- Making on-farm visits and talking directly with producers.
+- Making on-farm visits and talking directly with producers

-- Creating feeds and formulating feed rations.
+- Creating feeds and formulating feed rations

-- Participating in many other hands-on activities!
+- Participating in hands-on activities

 Not Once, But Twice

+Dan Klavetter completed an agronomy internship with All-American Co-op during the summer of 2012, and enjoyed his experience so much that he came back in 2013.
 “The reason I went back another year was because I had a such a great experience my first year,” Dan says.
 “I liked that it was very hands-on.
 I was able to take what I learned in the classroom and put it to use in the field.”